mhurley100/pands-project/README.md

 ### Import data:

 Iris-1.py is a python program that calculates statistics on the dataset.
 The Iris raw data is imported into python as a csv file.
 The Iris flowers are grouped into their respective classes (Setosa, Versicolor and Virginica) and separated by petal width, petal length, sepal width and sepal length.
 Each class of Iris within the data set is given a name or class:
-- Iris-setosa
+- Iris-Setosa
-- Iris-virginica
+- Iris-Virginica
-- Iris-versicolor
+- Iris-Versicolor

 Pandas dataframe describe() is used to analyse each data set.
 - Describe() calculates statistics on the dataset.
 Each class of Iris is grouped and statistics are completed (count, mean, std, min, 25%, 50%, 75% and max) for each class of Iris.